Hyakujuu Sentai Gaoranger: Duke Orgs

 A tank-based Org and a helicopter-based Org respectively, both are Rasetsu's two personal Duke Orgs.
 On Rasetsu's order, Kyurara and Propla start systematically destroying Tokyo to soothe their master's ravenous urges to "eat human dreams".
 The Gaorangers managed to pinpoint their next attack to be at Shinweiya.
 Though defeated, Rasetsu transfers some of TsueTsue and Yabaiba's energy into the Duke Orgs to boost his power, turning them into berserkers.
 Gao Red managed to destroy Propela with the Falcon Summoner, and then he and the other Gaorangers managed to destroy Kyurara with Hyakujuuken.
-But, Kyurara and Propela were quickly revived and overpowered Gao King and Gao Hunter Justice, though they were both destroyed by Gao Icarus.
+But, Kyurara and Propela were quickly revived and overpowered Gao King and Gao Hunter, though they were both destroyed by Gao Icarus.
 Kyurara is voiced by Yutaka Asukai while Propla is voiced by Hideo Ishikawa.